 Working with budget constraints.
 Views to outdoor greenery are essentially free biophilia, but not all lobbies look out on lush vegetation or natural landscapes.
 Vegetated walls and other indoor living greenery are sometimes costly, but can be particularly effective from a health and wellbeing standpoint when placed in high density spaces designed to support greater dwell times.
-Small interventions are sometimes more effective - both from cost (investment and maintenance) and health standpoints when well designed and strategically located.
-Hotels with limited available space or a modest renovation budget can create microexperiences, such as within a lounge area, with plants and small a water feature.
+Small interventions are sometimes more effective - both from cost (investment and maintenance) and health standpoints - when well designed and strategically located.
+Hotels with limited available space or a modest renovation budget can create micro-experiences, such as within a lounge area, with plants and small a water feature.
 The psychological benefits of nature are suggested to increase with higher levels of biodiversity and not with a greater area of vegetated space (Barton & Pretty, 2010).
-It is important that adequate comfortable seating is within close proximity to optimize the biophilic experience.
+It is important that adequate comfortable seating is within close proximity to optimise the biophilic experience.

 Selective application.
-Materials are a major budget item that provide both broad and other characteristics of nature incorporated targeted opportunities for enhancing the into the building environment may also be able biophilic guest experience.
-Carpet or other to increase perceptions of safety and comfort, surface materials and finishes can enhance and heighten curiosity and engagement. perceptions of textural and material connections with nature, especially in places where guests will most likely touch it (counter tops, seating, hand railing) or see it (floor, ceiling, walls).
+Materials are a major budget item that provide both broad and targeted opportunities for enhancing the biophilic guest experience.
+Carpet or other surface materials and finishes can enhance perceptions of textural and material connections with nature, especially in places where guests will most likely touch it (counter tops, seating, hand railing) or see it (floor, ceiling, walls).
 In most cases, there is no cost impact when incorporated early in the design process, but when budget constraints limit opportunities for using a uniquely biophilic material or product, limited applications can be just as effective when thoughtfully incorporated.
 For instance, a broadloom carpet that plays with texture and density may cost more than the baseline design budget allows.
-Instead of omitting the strategy altogether, select specific areas in the lobby in which to provide occupants a uniquely tactile micro-experience, such as in a small area.
+Instead of omitting the strategy altogether, select specific areas in the lobby in which to provide occupants a uniquely tactile microexperience, such as in a small area.

 Biophilic navigation.
 Prospect conditions within and through a lobby can drastically improve the biophilic guest experience.
 Environmental psychology suggests that we prefer spaces with prospect, similar to the African savanna on which we evolved (Orians & Heerwagen, 1986 and 1992).
 Prospect can also reduce stress responses, particularly in unfamiliar environments such as a hotel (Petherick, 2000).
-Smaller lobbies and nonlinear adjacencies can make quality prospect a challenging goal.
+Smaller lobbies and non-linear adjacencies can make quality prospect a challenging goal.
 Transparent partitions and peek-a-boo windows can help improve prospect conditions, while biomorphic forms and patterns can support in wayfinding.
 For new or larger lobbies or new developments, mezzanines, highly visible stairs, and variable elevations can enhance the biophilic navigation of a lobby and its adjacent amenities.

 Making the best of what's available.
 Size constraints are not a barrier to implementing biophilic design.
-Rules of thumb - to prioritize guality over guantity, and intensity or density over distribution - make the creation of microexperiences a very effective approach to enhancing the guest experience.
+Rules of thumb - to prioritize quality over quantity, and intensity or density over distribution - make the creation of micro-experiences a very effective approach to enhancing the guest experience.